compomics/IM2Deep/README.md

 Install with pip:
 `pip install im2deep`

-If you want to use the multi-output model for CCS prediction of multi-conformational peptide ions, use the following installation command:
+If you want to use the multi-output model for CCS prediction of multiconformational peptide ions, use the following installation command:
 `pip install 'im2deep[er]'`

 ## Usage